chinapedia/wikipedia.abstract.en/Page/Barrister.md

 Australia

-Margaret Battye, 1930s Australian court dress|thumb In the Australian states of New South Wales, Victoria and Queensland, there is a split profession.
+In the Australian states of New South Wales, Victoria and Queensland, there is a split profession.
 Nevertheless, subject to conditions, barristers can accept direct access work from clients.
 Each state Bar Association regulates the profession and essentially has the functions of the English Inns of Court.
 In the states of South Australia and Western Australia, as well as the Australian Capital Territory, the professions of barrister and solicitor are fused, but an independent bar nonetheless exists, regulated by the Legal Practice Board of the state or territory.
 In Tasmania and the Northern Territory, the profession is fused, although a very small number of practitioners operate as an independent bar.

 Generally counsel dress in the traditional English manner (wig, gown, bar jacket and jabot) before superior courts, although this is not usually done for interlocutory applications.
 Wigs and robes are still worn in the Supreme Court and the District Court in civil matters and is dependent on the judicial officer's attire.
 Robes and wigs are worn in all criminal cases.[9]
 In Western Australia, wigs are no longer worn in any court.